 Full voice acting might be alright, but partial voice acting that only says part of the text or little sound bites is a problem.
 At least, it is in Ren’Py because voice acting prevents text from being read at all, so players will be missing text if only some of it is voice-acted.
 If there’s voice acting, consider including an option to turn it off, unless you’re certain it doesn’t interfere with any text.
 And it’s still good to have TTS or some way for players to replay a line if they missed it.

 Screen Reader Toggle Button

 Ren’Py self-voicing is toggled by pressing the V key.
 Most people who use self-voicing probably already know that, so that’s the first thing people are going to try.
 If you’re not using Ren’Py, it’d be smart to also use V as the toggle.
-If you use any other key, or even anything combined with V, it preferably needs to be stated aloud when the game window opens.
-If that’s not possible, it should at least be in the game info on the store page.
+If you use any other key, or even anything combined with V, the best thing would be to have it stated aloud when the game window opens.
+If that’s not possible, putting it clearly in the game info on the store page might help.

 If you can’t see the screen, it’s hard to use a mouse to click things.
 Make sure everything can be navigated to and selected using the keyboard.

 Puzzles, combat, mini games, or anything else that requires someone to see the screen in order to play should have a skip option.